Iterative Alignment Flows: EXPERIMENTS

-\mysubsubsection{``Permuted'' MNIST} Qualitative samples from the latent space and after flipping between the two digits (\autoref{fig:mnist-k2-samples}) highlight that our barycenter methods retain shared latent structure such as the black pixels, whereas the generative baselines (DD, AlignFlow) try to move the shared latent distribution to the assumed prior (uniform or Gaussian, respectively) so that shared structure is also removed.
-To emphasize that our method can scale to more class distributions, we present qualitative examples of transforming between every digit and every other digit (i.e., $k=10$) for MNIST in \autoref{fig:mnist-10-samples} (quantitative results in appendix).
-In \autoref{fig:mnist-10-samples}, real samples are along the diagonal and each column shows the mapping to another digit distribution (e.g., the bottom left ``9'' image is the mapping of the real sample ``0'' on the top left).
-Notice that even for this multiclass case, almost all transformed digits are recognizable.
-This multi-class situation (i.e. $k>2$) is much more difficult for AlignFlow (which did not implement $k>2$) and would na\"ively require $k^2 - k$ pairwise adversarial loss terms.
-We emphasize that our extension to $k>2$ is straightforward because we only need to solve simple symmetric Monge map problems, which scale linearly with $k$.
-The results for $k=2$ in \autoref{tab:MNIST-k2} show that our methods perform well in terms of the pushforward constraint (measured by the CNN cross-entropy loss where higher is better) while having significantly lower transportation costs (TC) than the iterative baseline (DD) and end-to-end baseline AlignFlow.
-Also, the computational cost is much lower for the iterative methods ($<1.5$ hour on CPU), whereas AlignFlow trained for 50 epochs on a GPU took approximately 11 hours (thus, we only estimate one model and cannot compute standard deviations for AlignFlow).
-While the tree approach performed comparably in low dimensions, the tree approach performs poorly in this high-dimensional setting.
+\paragraph{``Permuted'' MNIST} Qualitative samples from the latent space and after flipping between the two digits (\autoref{fig:mnist-k2-samples}) highlight that our methods retain shared latent structure such as the black pixels, whereas the generative baselines (DD, AlignFlow) move the shared latent distribution to the assumed prior (uniform or Gaussian, respectively) so that shared structure is also removed.
+Quantitative results in \autoref{tab:mnist-k2} demonstrate that INB has superior performance in terms of both WD and FID.
+Regarding SINF, because the original paper does not test their model on alignment task, we attempt to use their best model to be fair.
+We report the result of the best SINF-Align models where the number of layers is chosen based on the best test WD.
+Note that SINF-Align usually achieves the best WD after a few layers and that is why the time we report is quite short.
+The results demonstrate that our methods perform well in terms of the alignment condition (measured by WD and FID where lower is better) than the iterative baseline (DD, SINF-Align) and end-to-end baseline AlignFlow.
+Also, the computational cost is much lower for the iterative methods ($<1$ hour on CPU when $\nclass=2$), whereas AlignFlow trained for 200 epochs on a GPU took approximately 60 hours (thus, we only estimate one model and cannot compute standard deviations for AlignFlow).